Latte Tags

 Others

-{contentType} switches the escaping mode and sends HTTP header
+{contentType} switches escaping and sends HTTP header

-{debugbreak} sets breakpoint to the code
+{debugbreak} places a breakpoint in the code

 {dump} dumps variables to the Tracy Bar